autoplot/documentation/javadoc/org/das2/qstream/filter/NullFilter.md

-# org.das2.qstream.filter.NullFilterTrivial filter just passes stream on to the next guy.
-This is
+# org.das2.qstream.filter.NullFilter

- useful for starting new filters or debugging.
+Trivial filter just passes stream on to the next guy.
+This is useful for starting new filters or debugging.

-NullFilter( )
+# NullFilter( )

 ***